 When can I ask for an abuse prevention order?

 An abuse prevention order is limited to someone with whom you have a specific types of relationship (family, intimate, residential).
 You can’t get an abuse prevention order against someone who doesn’t fall under one of these categories.
+If you’re being abused by someone who isn't in one of the categories listed below, see harassment prevention orders.

 You can ask for an abuse prevention order (209A order) from a judge if the person abusing you is: